HARMONYREN/HARMONYREN.github.io/pages/get-involved.md

 If your involvement generates income, a legally binding agreement is required, as all members operate as independent contractors.
 This agreement must be signed with an **eIDAS-compliant electronic signature**.

-**NOTE**: For legal reasons, we currently accept legally contracted members residing in Italy only.
+**Note**: For legal reasons, we currently accept legally contracted members residing in Italy only.
-We plan to expand internationally in the future with the support of [所ID](https://github.com/kai5041/shoid).
+We plan to expand internationally in the future with the support of [**所ID**](https://github.com/kai5041/shoid).

 ---